 Hanging from them is a hammock.
 My mother loves that thing and I love my mother.
 I love to see her happy, while she swings like a little girl.
 Her big smile and her long hair swinging each time she pushes herself off the ground.
 In another tree is my swing.
 My dad hung it there for me because he wanted me to spend more time out of my bedroom.
 It worked.
 My swing is like a long table where I can lie and dream about my future, or even just read my favorite book without interruptions.

 My mom and I like gardening.
 Together we have planted a lot of plants, but we are really bad at it.
 We have five rose bushes, most of them were here before we moved in, but we treat them like our own.
 We have different kinds of roses, some of them are little, some others are bigger, some of them are pink and some others red, we even have a combination of both.
-A few weeks ago we also planted some carrots and two months ago we planted cilantro, basil, onions, parsley, tomatoes, peas, garlic and mint.
-We love to plant our own vegetables but the problem is that we do not know how to harvest them.

 Yes, I love my backyard because I have beautiful memories.
 There was my 18th birthday party or the first sleepover that I had here in the United States or the campfire at Christmas.
 Oh yes, I love my backyard, whether I am alone or with friends and family - it is the best place to be.